Onyx-Prasai/Onyx.h/Main file/About.md

 - It Handles Unit Scaling Automatically
     The conversion function uses std::ratio to handle metric prefixes like kilo (103) or milli (10−3).
     It calculates a factor based on the numerator and denominator of the units.
-    This allows you to write onyx::convert
+    This allows to write onyx::convert
     Eg: onyx::Hz (1_khz) and get 1000.0 without manually typing (somevalue* 1000.)

 -  It Provides "Syntax Sugar" which makes the code easier to understand<br>